Welcome to CARMA’s

 Dr. Hannah Rothstein

-In addition to the existing program benefits described above, CARMA will collaborate with Affiliates to develop events (live and recorded) featuring topics specific to methods they use.
-For the CARMA-SMA Affiliate Program, these events are being planned by the CARMA-SMA Affiliate Program Planning Committee and they are anticipated to begin in early April.
-Types of events will include lectures, panel sessions, and half-day workshops.
+In addition to the existing program benefits described above, CARMA will collaborate with SMA to deliver recordings and live events to CARMA-SMA Affiliate Members of special importance to SMA members.
+Types of events will include workshop lectures, panel sessions, and half-day workshops.
 Presenters will include members of the SMA community as well as existing CARMA contributors.
-More information on these events, including a schedule, will be available by March 1.
-Please contact the CARMA-SMA Affiliate Program Planning Committee or CARMA for event suggestions or other ideas that may enhance the program.
+Recorded events will be included in the CARMA-SMA Affiliate Collection on a monthly rotating basis.
+Access through CARMA Video Library or CARMA YouTube Channel is available.
+Special content available to CARMA-SMA Affiliate members include:

 CARMA Live Online Short Courses (affiliate members receive 25% discount)